citizensadvice/design-system/contributing/03-testing.md

 Similar to lint checks, each component of the design system runs unit tests depending on the environment:

-- The top-level package runs unit tests using Vites
+- The top-level package runs unit tests using `node:test`
 - The engine and demo apps run unit tests using RSpec

 You can run them all with: